Booths: History

 Booths commissioned Small World Consulting to research its carbon footprint and the resulting report was published in 2012.

 In 2015, Booths was named Independent Retail Chain of the Year at The Grocer Gold Awards.
-In February 2017, the chain launched a luxury hampers and gift website.
 As of 11 October 2017, Amazon Fresh sells a range of Booths branded products for home delivery in selected areas.

 In November 2017, it was reported that the supermarket had been put up for sale for between £130m and £150m, but this was later dismissed as "speculation" by the firm.

 In the 2019 Birthday Honours, Booths' executive chairman Edwin J. Booth was appointed CBE "for services to business and to charity".

 In 2021, it was confirmed that the MediaCityUK branch was to close within months due to the impact of the COVID-19 pandemic.
+After 10 years, it closed for trade in February 2021.

+In April 2024, their Hale Barns store closed after nine years, ending their presence in Greater Manchester.

-After 10 years, it closed for trade in February 2021, bringing the total number of Booths stores to 27.
+In July 2025, their Ripon store closed after sixteen years, bringing the total number of Booths stores to 26.

-The same year, the store introduced ice cream for dogs as part of its range of frozen desserts.